Downing Street warns Theresa May's critics she will lead Britain into the future

 In a rebuke for the Prime Minister's critics, a spokeswoman said Mrs May was taking charge of the ongoing terror threat facing the country, as well as Brexit and the aftermath of the Grenfell Tower blaze.

 Speculation about how long Mrs May will remain in Number 10 has been mounting ever since the Conservatives lost their majority at the election.

-Asked this morning whether Mrs May had considered resigning, the spokeswoman said: "The Prime Minister is chairing Cobra right now, later on today she'll meet the Irish Taoiseach, after that she will chair a third meeting of the Grenfell Tower taskforce, on Wednesday her government will set out a Queen's Speech, on Thursday she goes to the European Council.
+Asked this morning whether Mrs May had considered resigning, the spokeswoman said: "The Prime Minister is chairing Cobra right now, later on today she'll meet the Irish Taoiseach, after that she will chair a third meeting of the Grenfell Tower taskforce, her government will set out a Queen's Speech, she goes to the European Council.

 "These are incredibly challenging times, with two terrible incidents in recent weeks and she's leading the country through them."